dannyblv/fastify-firebase/readme.md

 ```

 ## Usage
-Add it to you project with `register` link the cert file from firebase console and you are done!
+Add the plugin into your project using the `register` function, provide the cert file from firebase console and you are done!
-This plugin will add the firebase namespace in your Fastify instance.
+This plugin will add the firebase namespace in your fastify instance.

 Example:
 ```ts